jward-lincs/semantic_similarity/README.md

 However, when comparing insurance claims and recipes, because 'en_core_web_md' wasn't looking at the nuances and narrative of the text, if found much lower similarities possibly due to a lack of shared words groups.

+# Compulsory Task 2
+## watch_next.py
+This program uses NLP to make a movie recommendation.

+TOC

+## Installation
+Make sure watch_next and movies.txt are in the same folder as each other.

+## Usage
+Run the program!
+It will use the text from the synompsis of 'Planet Hulk' in the program and work out the similarites to it in the movies.txt file.
+It then finds the most similar and prints out a recommendation to watch it.